gitnacho/docs/docs/performance-optimizations/startup-times.md

 NativeScript allows you to write native iOS and Android applications using JavaScript.
 Although there are many advantages to taking this approach—using one language to write multiple apps, faster development times from using an interpreted language, and so forth—there is one fact NativeScript developers can’t avoid: NativeScript apps can take longer to start up than applications written with native development languages such as Objective-C and Java.

 Don’t worry though—with a few optimizations, NativeScript apps can startup fast enough for the overwhelming majority of app use cases.
 This article is a straight-to-the-point list of steps you can take to make sure your NativeScript apps start up as fast as possible.

-> **NOTE**: Jump to the [summary](#summary) if you want an explanation-free list of commands to run.
+> **Note**: Jump to the [summary](#summary) if you want an explanation-free list of commands to run.

 * [Step 1: Add uglification](#step-1)
 * [Step 2: Perform heap snapshots](#step-2)